guilhemmarchand/nmon-for-splunk/docs/large_scale_deployment.rst

 Nmon for Splunk Enterprise can easily be deployed to thousands and thousands of nodes, however there are things that should be considered to optimize at the best your Splunk and Nmon deployment.

+The following items will help you controlling and optimizing your Nmon deployment at large scale.

+Please also review the :ref:`total_cost_of_ownership` documentation.

 Data model acceleration
 """""""""""""""""""""""